wrcamachob/UserAmadeus/README.md

 # BackEnd
 <br />This Backend is made in .Net Core, we can change connection string in file ***appsettings.json***
 # FrontEnd
-This frontend is Angular.
-After download just run this command --npm install
+<br />This frontend is Angular.
+After download just run this command
+<br />--npm install
-  --npm i sweetalert
+<br />--npm i sweetalert
-  --ng serve -o
+<br />--ng serve -o
-  For change the Url Of Api, we can do it in the folder enviroment, variable=urlApi.
+<br />For change the Url of Api, we can do it in the folder: enviroment, variable: urlApi